programmerq/letsalltrydocker/README.md

 ####Exposing ports explicitly

-random ports can suck sometimes.
+Random ports can suck sometimes.

     $ docker run --name my_nginx -d -p 8080:80 nginx
     # port 8080 on the host will be mapped to port 80 on the container

 ####Exposing a range of ports

-TODO: more to come on this since it is new in 1.5
+(Will be possible in Docker 1.5)

 ###Network Links!

 Links are awesome.
 When you link a container to another, it can see that other container’s network services, access it by name, and see its environment variables.

 Fire up a MySQL server for wordpress